singaround/songbook/songs/our-captain-cried-all-hands-fountains-flowing-our-captain-cried-all-hands-fountains-flowing.md

   women in future.
 ---
 Our captain cried all hands we sail tomorrow,\
-Leaving us poor girls behind in grief and sorrow.\
+Leaving our girls behind in grief and sorrow.\
 “Dry off your briny tears and cease your weeping,\
 It's happy we shall be at our next meeting.”